ecEthanCar/silver-deer/design/team-contract.md

 ## Contract

 **Your group contract/working agreement should probably include these elements.
-Feel free to remoce or add other terms, too.**
+Feel free to remove or add other terms, too.**

 1. To what goals do we all commit?

     - Everyone works equally on the project.
+    - Everyone must commit to the same design and layout theme.
+    - We will prioritize the client's needs (within reason).

 2. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)